fieldtrip/website/workshop/oslo2019/1_introduction_to_FieldTrip_and_EEG.md

 ---
-title: Preprocessing and event-related fields in EEG data
+title: Preprocessing and event-related potentials in EEG data
-tags: [tutorial, oslo, eeg, raw, preprocessing, eeg-audodd]
+tags: [oslo2019, eeg-audodd]
 ---

 # Preprocessing and event-related potentials in EEG data